onera/acetone/tutorials/README.md

 As the world of neural networks is constantly evolving, new computation techniques are bound to emerge in the industry.
 Moreover, as the final goal of the generated code is to be embedded, the computation methode must be adapted to the target.
 Thus, it is essential for the framework to be flexible and to offer the possibility to easily change the generated code.

-This notebook offers a quick overview of ACETONE's versioning system, which allows us to freely customize each layers generated code by using the example of the convolution layer.
+This notebook offers a quick overview of ACETONE's versioning system, which allows us to freely customize each layer generated code by using the example of the convolution layer.

-In the first part of this notebook, we explore a few implementation already existing within the framework.
+In the first part of this notebook, we explore a few implementations already existing within the framework.

 In the later part, we experiment with the MNIST database to verify the semantic preservation.